pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step4-view-styling.md

 });
 ```

-Now, refresh the `sandbox.html` page in the browser, and you should see a more colorful Bar chart!
+Now, refresh the `sandbox.html` page in the browser, and you should see a better styled title and hover effects on the bars!

 **Continue** to [Adding interactivity to the view](step5-view-interactivity).